What is epilepsy?

 - RVC's Canine Epilepsy Research Facebook page can keep you up to date with new research and studies in this area

-- A veterinary neurology specialist can help you to help your pet with epilepsy.
-In Europe, browse this list of ECVN-accredited neurologists, and in the US, please refer to this list of ACVIM-accredited neurologists
+- A veterinary neurology specialist can help you to help your pet with epilepsy

 - For more information on canine epilepsy, the International Veterinary Epilepsy Task Force (IVETF) has come together to set out a unified and standardised set of guidelines for the research, diagnosis and treatment of canine and feline epilepsy for the first time ever in veterinary medicine.
 Seven consensus statements from the group have recently been published

-- The Royal Veterinary College has recently published a review paper on the impact of epilepsy on canine quality of life, accompanied by a free to access podcast
+- The Royal Veterinary College has recently published a free podcast

 This article was written by Dr. Rowena Packer and Professor Holger Volk, both from the Royal Veterinary College.